zahra-io/100-days-of-code/log.md

 **Today's Progress:** Skipped yesterday because of work-related things that got in the way.
 I watched and followed along a Pure CSS Image and Animation tutorial.
 We created a Koala!
 I tweaked the Koala to my own liking and played around with the color palette.
 Choosing colours is my favourite part of any project.

 **Thoughts:** I think it's pretty cool that you can nest a ```div``` tag inside of another ```div``` tag for CSS images and it'll create one shape for that div (if this makes sense).
 I didn't understand how percentages worked, but doing this image tutorial helped me make a lot of sense of some of the CSS properties.
 I learned about ```z-index```, which I think is great.
 I understood it in the way a desigenr would with Photoshop layers.
 So to put the ears behind the Koala's head, the ```z-index``` was necessary.
 However, I've definitely seen images and animations that have taken a different approach so I'm going to look into that.
 My goal with my Koala is to make it blink!

+### Day 3: February 24, 2018

+**Today's Progress:** Picking up my lesson from where I left off even though I skipped a few days.
+I know, I know — if other people can make time everyday with a full-time job, so can I. And I'm getting into it!
+So today, I worked through a few lessons on Pure CSS Images.
+I learned more in-depth about ```z-index```.
+I really found the CSS Variables used for SCSS really cool.
+They're so efficient and I never such a thing existed but they're so simple to use.
+I finally learned about the ```@keyframe``` property which adds the animation so I tinkered around with my Koala and made him blink!

+Even though it's such a simple thing, it's exciting for me because I'm a visual person and I LOVE aesthetics and drawings and I found this to be a big deal in my learning journey.
+Also got a little introduction to VueJS, which is slightly intimidating so definitely going to rewatch that part of the lesson.

+**Thoughts:** I feel good!
+The tutorials didn't teach me to make my animation do the cool blinking thing so I figured it out on my own and tinkered around with the code.
+You always feel a lot more successful when you're making things happen on your own and learning about specific properties.
+I'm really liking SCSS and definitely want to learn more about it.

+Here is a [Project Link](https://codepen.io/zahra-io/pen/jZxMwP) to my Koala